 Formal Training

-Residents of Alabama must complete a formal academic program before they can call themselves fully qualified sterile processing technicians.
+Residents of Alabama must complete a formal academic program before most employers will consider them fully qualified sterile processing technicians.
 However, candidates don’t necessarily need to complete a 2-year, campus-based program to earn an associate degree.

-It is common for candidates to go for faster options, including both online and campus-based programs that can be completed in only a few weeks.
+It is common for candidates to pursue faster options, including online and campus-based programs that can be completed in a few weeks.

 A high school diploma or GED may be required to enter the top programs.
 We explore suitable options to consider in another section of the guide.